peopleanalyst

 Live

-Protected-feedback and performance-intelligence platform.
+A protected-feedback diagnostic for team performance.
 Scores teams on Capability / Alignment / Motivation / Support (CAMS), names the binding constraint, and renders one accountable action per team.
-The substrate underneath — constructs, measures, evidence weights — is built by AI-assisted ingest of peer-reviewed I/O psychology and organizational behavior literature, which is the precondition for the product, not a gloss on top of it.
+Psychometric-first: the diagnostic engine is real measurement, not a language model.
+The foundation underneath — constructs, measures, evidence weights — is built by AI-assisted ingest of peer-reviewed I/O psychology and organizational behavior literature, which is the precondition for the product, not a gloss on top of it; AI is a consumer of that foundation, never the engine.
 Same instrument, three doors: sales-performance variance, AI-transformation readiness, post-acquisition integration.
 Early build; pre-chasm.

 5. MetaFactory workflow — sources → 14-stage ingestion → 5,013-entry asset registry → nine named factories → canonical outputs → v1.2.0 REST + MCP contract → six portfolio consumers.
 (Animated illustration: MetaFactory has no UI; the diagram stands in for a screenshot.)